GilbertNicholas/Instakilo/README.md

 - Insta feeds, explore other account images within the app
 - Login / Signup just like pro app!

 <br>No pict, hoax!
-Please be my guest to the app preview below :D
+Please be my guest to the app preview below

 ## Developer Guide
 This app using Xcode 12.5.1, iOS 14 Target Deployment, SwiftUI 2.0, and Swift 5 Versions.